avajs/ava/readme.md

 ### Code coverage

-You can't use [`istanbul`](https://github.com/gotwarlost/istanbul) for code coverage as AVA [spawns the test files](#process-isolation), but you can use [`nyc`](https://github.com/bcoe/nyc) instead, which is basically `istanbul` with support for subprocesses.
+You can't use [`istanbul`](https://github.com/gotwarlost/istanbul) for code coverage as AVA [spawns the test files](#process-isolation).
+You can use [`nyc`](https://github.com/bcoe/nyc) instead, which is basically `istanbul` with support for subprocesses.

 As of version `5.0.0` it uses source maps to report coverage for your actual code, regardless of transpilation.
 Make sure that the code you're testing includes an inline source map or references a source map file.
-If you use `babel-register` you can set the `sourceMaps` option in your `.babelrc` to `inline`.
+If you use `babel-register` you can set the `sourceMaps` option in your Babel config to `inline`.

 ## FAQ